Three different types of lab-grown diamond rings, yellow gold, rose gold and white gold metal types.

 Pros

 Platinum is a naturally white precious metal with a cool reflective surface.
-Being rarer than gold, platinum has a higher value and is more expensive when used in jewelry.
-Platinum is cheaper per ounce but because it is heavier than gold, a platinum ring will cost more than its identical gold counterpart.
+Being rarer than gold, platinum is more expensive when used in jewelry.
+Platinum is a denser metal than gold, which contributes to its weight and durability, making it a preferred choice for sturdy engagement rings.
+Platinum rings typically contain 95% pure platinum, highlighting its hypoallergenic qualities and its durability, which make it a superior choice for jewelry that can withstand daily wear.
 Like gold, it is durable and doesn’t tarnish or rust.
 However, it is significantly harder than gold, making it less susceptible to damage which is better for people with a highly active lifestyle.

 Color Combinations